christopher-silvey/Beckin-Google-Injector/README.md

 ### Changelog

+#### 1.0.5

+- Removed `.gitignore` from the distributed plugin so hidden files are not shipped.
+- Fixed the plugin header "Domain Path" warning by ensuring the `languages` directory exists and matches the header value.
+- Reduced the readme tag list to 5 tags to satisfy the WordPress readme parser and Plugin Check.

 #### 1.0.4

 - Ran phpcbf with the WordPress coding standard across all plugin files to normalize formatting, spacing, and docblocks.